Metal paint cans that have a slight residue of paint left over can be recycled through a scrap metal dealer. Plastic paint cans must be landfilled.

 - The last method is to take a cardboard box lined with a plastic bag and place kitty litter or crumpled paper in it.
 Pour a limited amount of the unwanted paint into the box and allow to dry and harden.
 Repeat this procedure until all of the paint is gone.

-As a last resort, both latex and oil paint are accepted through the Clean Sweep program but there is a charge of $1.00 - $4.00 per can for latex paint depending on the size of the can, ranging from one pint to one gallon.
+As a last resort, both latex and oil paint are accepted through the Clean Sweep program but there is a charge of $1.00 - $4.00 per can for latex paint depending on the size of the can.

 Oil or Lead Based Paint